Introduction to GGP

 (3) Disbursement of Funds

-(4) Implementation of Project
+(4) Implementation of the project

 (5) Changes from the original plan